-Anna Barlow is a young ceramicist born in Bristol and currently living and working in London.
+Anna Barlow is a ceramicist born in Bristol and currently living and working in London.

 Anna has a BA (Hons) in Ceramics by the Bath Spa University College and has had her work shown in galleries across the world.

 Interested in the rituals of food, Anna's sculptures capture fleeting moments in the life of decaying ice-creams.
 'I am fascinated by the way we eat food, especially by the rituals around celebrational or indulgent treats that have developed; by the way they are assembled, displayed and then eaten.
-I am also interested in how food tells a story of the people and place it’s in', says the artist.
+I am also interested in how food tells a story of the people and place it’s in'.

 Anna's pieces have been featured in numerous publications such as The Independent, Ceramic Review, Centre of Ceramic Art, Red Bird and BBC, amongst others.